 Use CTA on everything.
 It is important to have clearly defined and easily identifiable call to action for each page on your website.
 So every sales conversation and printable material has some CTA.
-Of course, the user needs to know what offer they can expect if they do the action be it a free digital material or trial version of your product or free tips and valuable content.
+Of course, the user needs to know what offer they can expect if they do the action be it a free digital product or trial version of your product or free tips and valuable content.

 For bloggers, it also a good idea to recommend other related articles on your website at the end of your content.

 Research established businesses and websites to find inspiration for your own call to action.

 Keep it simple.
 A CTA shouldn’t be too complicated because you don’t want potential customers to have too much selection, which makes them turn away from your offer.
 You may use the phrase “Call or email us,” but don’t give them to many options or make it to difficult to follow through the action.

 Have a desired result in mind.
 You need an end goal of each CTA on to know how you can use it for your marketing or sales funnel.
 As an example, you give a Freebie if a person signs up for your email list; this is the initial goal.
 Then you use the email address to send offers with a call to action like Buy Now.”
 And follow up with an upsell after the sale.
 It makes the email subscription the first step to reach the ultimate goal of making a sale.

 Making your Call to Action effective